-- Communication skills- to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information.

-- Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national and global communities. - Personal Responsibility-to include the ability to connect choices, actions, and consequences to ethical decision-making.
+- Communication skills to include effective written, oral and visual communication. - Critical thinking skills to include creative thinking, innovation, inquiry and analysis, evaluation and synthesis of information. - Empirical and Quantitative skills to include the ability to apply, analyze, and draw conclusions based on scientific and mathematical concepts. - Social Responsibility to include the demonstrated intercultural knowledge and competence, knowledge of civic responsibility, and the ability to engage effectively in regional, national, and global communities.